-Out of the more than 40 million people Feeding America and the network of food banks serve each year, 20 percent of households include someone who has served or is currently serving in the U.S. military.
+Out of the more than 40 million people Feeding America and the food banks serve each year, 20 percent of households include someone who has served or is currently serving in the U.S. military.
 It is unacceptable that anyone goes hungry, but it’s particularly troubling that millions of Americans who’ve protected and served our country are left without enough to eat.

-Across the Feeding America network, there are a variety of programs designed to ensure that our nation’s veterans don’t go hungry.
+Across the Feeding America network, various programs are designed to ensure that our nation’s veterans don’t go hungry.
 One of these is Sonoma County Vet Connect, a community center and food pantry served by Redwood Empire Food Bank.

-I visited Vet Connect recently and while I was impressed by its work, I was saddened by the number of veterans who are forced to rely on its services.
-I was privileged to be able to spend time with a few of these individuals and hear their stories of struggle and resilience.
+I visited Vet Connect recently and was impressed by its work.
+I was saddened by the number of veterans forced to rely on its services.
+I was privileged to spend time with a few of these individuals and hear their stories of struggle and resilience.

 I met 81-year-old Felix.
 A career military man, he spent 20 years in the Air Force.
 After retiring, he worked as an auto mechanic for just as long.
 But despite his hard work, he now barely makes ends meet on his fixed income.

 “It happens every so often that I don’t have money to buy food,” Felix said.
 “Thankfully, this pantry supplements what I can buy and gets me through.
 It was hard for me to ask for help at first – I’ve always provided for myself and my family, but I must do what’s necessary to survive now, and for me, this food pantry means survival.”

 Standing next to Felix in a long line of people waiting for food was Jim.
-He had a big smile on his face and was gracious in sharing his story.
+He had a big smile and was gracious in sharing his story.
 While Felix served in the air, Jim served at sea in the U.S. Navy.

 “I spent most of my time on the USS Midway,” Jim told me.
 “And towards the end, I was stationed on an island in the middle of the San Francisco bay.”